ryan-mcclue/musings/rage-against-the-machine.md

 Testing nomenclature so diverse, yet could be boiled down to a handful of terms, e.g.
 Regression testing just re-running tests on new changes, which is something you do implicitly

+JSON is not even robust enough to allow trailing commas that even C89 arrays support ...